Join Our Family

 Pricing

-• $85 per person one-hour group hunter/jumper lesson: Levels 2-5 (must be able to groom, tack, mount horse alone and control the horse at a walk and trot - up to 3 horses total)
+$85 per person one-hour group western pleasure lesson: Levels 2-5 (must be able to groom, tack, mount horse alone and control the horse at a walk and trot - up to 4 horses total)

-Cash, Venmo @Anne-Young-11, PayPal and Square with the email address rockingjstables@gmail.com are all acceptable forms of payment.
-Confirmed lessons and trail rides may not be refunded within 24 hours prior to the lesson except due to weather.
+Venmo @Anne-Young-11, PayPal and Square with the email address rockingjstables@gmail.com are all acceptable forms of payment.
+Confirmed lessons may not be refunded within 24 hours prior to the lesson except due to weather.
 Rides cancelled within 24 hours prior to the confirmed time may not be refunded except due to weather.
 Please note that processing fees from credit card payments made paying via Square and PayPal will no longer be refunded as Square and PayPal no longer offer a refund for these fees.
-See below to schedule a riding lesson, trail ride or contact us at rockingjstables@gmail.com to schedule an assessment lesson or young equestrian experience.
+See below to schedule a riding lesson or contact us at rockingjstables@gmail.com to schedule an assessment lesson or young equestrian experience.

 Frequently Asked Questions: